Covid Vaccination Protocols For Spring 2022

 COVID-19 Hotline: 570-372-3333

-All employees, even if vaccinated, are required to follow the protocols of any off-campus premises they visit while on university business.
+All employees, even if fully vaccinated, are required to follow the protocols of any off-campus premises they visit while on university business.

 Employees who become ill because of a Covid infection or need to quarantine as a close contact should use their regular sick leave.